marioni-group/Healthy_Ageing_Model/README.md

   - Linear models predicting domains and HA
   - Epigenetic clocks and lifestyle factors as predictors
 - **QC**: of clocks data
-- **Diagnostics**: posterior predictive check, linearity, homogeneity of variance, normality of residuals.
+- **Diagnostics**: posterior predictive check, linearity, homogeneity of variance, normality of residuals
 - **Reporting**: forest plots for model results